shawnbrown/datatest/docs/data_processing.rst

 .. note::

-    Datatest implements ordered tests but don't expect other tools to do so.
+    Datatest implements strictly ordered tests but don't expect other tools to do the same.
 Ordered tests are useful when testing data but not so useful when testing software.
 In fact, ordered testing of software can lead to problems if side-effects from one test affect the outcome of following tests.